open-simh/.github/docs/simdocs/simh_breakpoints.md

 that the breakpoint appears to be taken prior to the instruction at the breakpoint address having executed.
-This allows for the user to continue execution from breakpoint and the simulator will produce precisely the same results as if the breakpoint hadn't been there.
+This allows for the user to continue execution from breakpoint and the simulator will produce precisely the same results as if the breakpoint hadn’t been there.
 In order for this to be true, when a breakpoint is taken, not only must **sim\_interval** be restored to its value prior to the breakpoint, but all other simulator specific state must also be retained.
 This state includes